 - Inefficient use of resources

-If you want to build a healthy company, cultivate a strong culture, and make the people who buy your product or service more loyal to your brand, you need a well-articulated strategy with a practical plan of execution that improves your business, top to bottom.
-Here’s how a brand strategy helps you navigate the most common roadblocks to building a brand and benefits both your business and the people you work for and with.
+If you want to build a healthy company, cultivate a strong culture, and make the people who buy your product or service more loyal to your brand, you need a well-articulated strategy.
+Here are seven ways a brand strategy helps you navigate the most common roadblocks to building a brand—and benefits both your business and the people you work for and with.

-As branding has evolved, people don’t just care about features.
+People don’t just care about product features.
 They care about aligning themselves with a brand that reflects their values and has a clear purpose.

 PRODUCT FEATURES → BRAND VALUES